Colton, Leeds: Geography

 The village consists mainly of cul-de-sacs, with inter-linking ginnels, back alleys and housing ranges from detached houses, semi-detached houses, terraced houses, and flats.
 The area is 4 miles to the east of Leeds city centre, and is close to the A63 dual carriageway and M1 motorway.
 Colton is also the area of Leeds where the Leeds Outer Ring Road terminates.
 The area is served by buses, with the number 19A going to and from the city centre every 40 minutes and the 19 served hourly on an evening.

 At the centre of the estate, there is a cricket club, with a bar, a cricket pitch, two tennis courts, crown green bowling club and a football pitch.
 Much of the open space in Colton has been built upon, making it a much more urban area.
 Colton Methodist Church is situated in the "old" part of the village.

 Old Colton Road

 Colton Road is a derelict road running through the west of the area into Whitkirk.
 It joins onto Selby Road, although it has been closed from the edge of Colton and Whitkirk to Meynell Road, where it terminates in the centre of the estate.
 It is locally referred to as 'The Old Road', 'The Red Road' or 'The Wide Path'.

-Football teams

-Colton has some very promising young football teams that are being developed.
-The funding for these football teams comes from Colton Club.
-The football teams go all the way up to the Under 18s.
-After that it becomes Colton Open Age.
-There is also a girls football team that is for all ages.